 Mathematicians make up rules, axioms, and use them as a foundation for giant complicated theories about the implications of those axioms.
 They make sure everything is internally consistent and the axioms plausible, that is their process.
 The process produces a vast array of possible mathematical descriptions of pure abstract form, all presumably connected like a tree of evolution.
-Then scientists discover empirically observable things that exactly match this or that mathematical form, and they conclude that the world.
+Then scientists discover empirically observable things that exactly match this or that mathematical form, and they conclude that the math caused the shape of the world.
 And they ignore all the other mathematical constructs that don't match the shape of the world.
 But their rules mean they can have no method of explaining the explanation.